Martin-Sandberg/Martin-Sandberg/README.md

 I am very passionate about business, finance, and leveraging data analytics to find useful business solutions and superior retuns.

 The biggest project I'm continously working on is a backtesting program for European option trading strategies in Python, incorporating the Black-Scholes pricing model and margin calls.
-While I won't make the code public here, I'm always interested in discussing ideas, code, problems, and solutions on the topic.
+While I won't make the code public here (👀), I'm always interested in discussing ideas, code, problems, and solutions on the topic.

 Lets get in touch:
 https://www.linkedin.com/in/karlmartinsandberg/